InfTkm/ethereum-lab1/README.md

    npm install -g truffle
 6) Download and install Ganache.
    See: https://truffleframework.com/ganache
-7) If you want to use Atom as your editor, download and install atom.
+7) If you want to use Atom as your editor (recommended) , download and install atom.
    See: https://atom.io
 8) If you are using Atom, you may want to download and install language-solidity for Atom.